-Cross-talk between pro-angiogenic and pro-inflammatory signalling pathways in the tumor microenvironment and its impact on immunotherapy Hua Huang, Maria Georganaki, Luuk van Hooren and Anna Dimberg
+Cross-talk between pro-angiogenic and pro-inflammatory signalling pathways in the tumor microenvironment and its impact on immunotherapy Hua Huang, Maria Georganaki, Luuk van Hooren, Elise Langenkamp and Anna Dimberg through negative crosstalk with pro-inflammatory signalling pathways.
+Also, the aberrant architecture and blood flow in combination with changes in endothelial gene expression may limit effector lymphocyte recruitment into the tumor.

 Tumor growth is significantly affected by recruitment of inflammatory cells.
 This process is regulated by endothelial activation, endothelial up-regulation of adhesion molecules that capture leukocytes and enable slow rolling, firm adhesion and transmigration into the tissue.
-We are presently investigating how pro-angiogenic signalling affects endothelial activation and how this influences the response to immunotherapy.
+Pro-angiogenic signalling in the tumor microenvironment affects endothelial activation